kitsudaiki/libKitsunemimiJinja2/README.md

 1. All my libraries beginning with `libKitsunemimi`, because I needed a naming to identify my own libraries and I decided to use `Kitsunemimi` as name, because Kitsunemimi are moe. ;)

 2. The namespace of the code within the libraries is identically to the name of the library.
-So for example all content of `libKitsunemimiCommon` has the namespace `Kitsunemimi::Common`.
+So for example all content of `libKitsunemimiJinja2` has the namespace `Kitsunemimi::Jinja2`.

 3. If you only want to use the library, beside the binary you only ne the public methods and variables in the header-files, which are located in the `include`-directory of each `libKitsunemimi`-repo.
 I try my best to make these as small and self-explaining, as possible.